AlexanderMaxRanabel/y/README.md

 ### C compiler
-The [Tiny C Compiler (tcc)](https://repo.or.cz/w/tinycc.git) is downloaded for you by `make` if there is a compatible version for your system, and installed under the V `thirdparty` directory.
+The [Tiny C Compiler (tcc)](https://repo.or.cz/w/tinycc.git) is downloaded for you by `make` if there is a compatible version for your system, and installed under the Y `thirdparty` directory.

 This compiler is very fast, but does almost no optimizations.
 It is best for development builds.

-For production builds (using the `-prod` option to V), it's recommended to use clang, gcc, or Microsoft Visual C++.
+For production builds (using the `-prod` option to Y), it's recommended to use clang, gcc, or Microsoft Visual C++.
 If you are doing development, you most likely already have one of those installed.